Chien-Wu/dream_bot2/README.md

 ## 🙏 Acknowledgments

-- OpenAI for the Assistant API and web search capabilities
+- OpenAI for the Assistant API
 - LINE Corporation for the Bot SDK
 - Flask community for the web framework
 - All contributors and maintainers